 The symptoms can range from mild to severe.
 The severity depends on how much lactose was consumed and how much lactase the person has actually made.

 If you’re experiencing cramps, bloating, and diarrhea after drinking milk or eating and drinking milk products, your doctor may want to test you for lactose intolerance.
 Confirmatory tests measure lactase activity in the body.
 These tests include:

 This blood test measures your body’s reaction to a liquid that contains high lactose levels.

 This test measures the amount of hydrogen in your breath after consuming a drink high in lactose.
 If your body is unable to digest the lactose, the bacteria in your intestine will break it down instead.
 The process by which bacteria break down sugars like lactose is called fermentation.
 Fermentation releases hydrogen and other gases.
 These gases are absorbed and eventually exhaled.
 If you aren’t fully digesting lactose, the hydrogen breath test will show a higher than normal amount of hydrogen in your breath.

 This test is more often done in infants and children.
 It measures the amount of lactic acid in a stool sample.
 Lactic acid accumulates when bacteria in the intestine ferment the undigested lactose.

-Many people who are lactose intolerant can still have up to a half cup of milk without experiencing any symptoms.
+Many people who are lactose intolerant can still have up to 1/2 cup of milk without experiencing any symptoms.
 Lactose-free milk products can also be found at most supermarkets.
-Also, not all dairy products contain a lot of lactose.
-You may still be able to eat some hard cheeses (such as cheddar, Swiss, and Parmesan) or cultured milk products (such as yogurt).
-Low-fat or non-fat milk products typically have less lactose as well.
+And not all dairy products contain a lot of lactose.
+You may still be able to eat some hard cheeses, such as cheddar, Swiss, and Parmesan, or cultured milk products like yogurt.
+Low-fat or nonfat milk products typically have less lactose as well.

 An over-the-counter lactase enzyme is available in capsule, pill, drops, or chewable form to take before consuming dairy products.
 The drops can also be added to a carton of milk.